PotLock/docs/general-information/code-of-conduct/README.md

 * **Harassment:** Harassment is any behavior that is intended to intimidate, offend, or bully another individual.
 This includes, but is not limited to, verbal abuse, threats, and stalking.
 * **Spam:** Spam is any unsolicited or unwanted communication.
 This includes but is not limited to, advertising and promotional messages.
 * **Illegal activity:** Engaging in any activity that is illegal or violates applicable laws and regulations is prohibited on the POTLOCK platform.
-* **Illicit activity:** Engaging in any activity that is considered illicit, such as money laundering, fraud, embezzlement, terrorism financing, or drug trafficking, is prohibited on the PotLock platform.
+* **Illicit activity:** Engaging in any activity that is considered illicit, such as money laundering, fraud, embezzlement, terrorism financing, or drug trafficking, is prohibited on the POTLOCK platform.

 **Reporting Violations**